The world is now in a precarious position because of Covid-19.

 How does it work?

-There are many tests commercially available.
-Scientists are developing many trials for these.
-But most are of mainly two types.
+Many commercially available screeningsF, and scientists are developing many trials for them.
+But most are of two types.

 • Molecular- This mainly detects an active infection.
 These will identify actual viruses present in the body.

-• Serological- will not recognise the virus, but it will detect antigen.
-By which the human body produces to fight the infection.
+• Serological—It will not recognise the virus but detect antigens, which the human body produces to fight the infection.

-The Covid-19 test kits that most hospitals now use are based on molecular as it is a very practical examination if a person is showing symptoms.
+The Covid-19 kits that most hospitals now use are based on molecular as it is a very practical examination if a person is showing symptoms.
 On the other hand, serological methods such as Rapid diagnostics are based on antigen detection.
 And on-host antibodies are not valid now.
-Because they detect antibodies, not the presence of the virus.
-If the virus attacks a person, his body may not produce the antibody within 14 days.
+Because they detect Human Papilloma Virus antibodies, not the presence of the virus, if the virus attacks a person, his body may not produce the antibody within 14 days.
 So,, diagnosis and surveillance can use serological processes.
 It can determine how many people have been affected by the virus.
-Even if the affected people show little symptoms or are asymptomatic. (of a condition or a person) producing or showing no signs 🙂 So, Molecular is currently the standard gold test for detecting patients.
+Even if the affected people show little symptoms or are asymptomatic. (of a condition or a person) producing or showing no signs :).
+So, Molecular is currently the standard gold screening for detecting patients.
 The World Health Organisation confirmed RT-PCR as the most effective method.

 Mechanism

-• At first, doctors collect samples from the person’s throat or nostrils through a swab.
+• At first, HPV doctors collect samples from the person’s throat or nostrils through a swab.

 • The sample is mixed with a chemical solution that removes protein or fat substances.
 And extracts only the RNA present in the sample.